AdamSantos27/cypress-basico-v2/README.md

 # cypress-basico-v2

-Sample project for the basic course of the Talking About Testing online school.
+Sample project for the basic course of the Talking About Testing online school, where I could have all the knowledge base of this tool.

 ## Pre-requirements

 It is required to have Node.js and npm installed to run this project.

-> I used versions `v16.13.2` and `8.3.2` of Node.js and npm, respectively.
+> I used versions `v18.15.0` and `9.7.1` of Node.js and npm, respectively.
 I suggest you use the same or later versions.

 ## Installation